g3n1uss/StringTheoryTools/README.md

 1. Add Sen-Hassan-Cvetic method using large matrices to perform a series of dualities in one rotation [arxiv:hep-th/9512127](http://arxiv.org/abs/hep-th/9512127)
 2. Implement duality rules for RR-fields
 3. Add more examples.
+4. Add computation of spin connections and the corresponding example.